-When researching how German bacon (Bauchspeck) is made, it became clear that regional differences abound.
+German bacon (Bauchspeck) is made in many different ways according to various regions.
 Some of it is dry cured and (cold) smoked, other recipes air dry it, while some do all three.

 This recipe tries to recreate the taste of German bacon with a two-step process of dry cure, then hot smoking (hot smoking is easier and quicker to do at home than cold smoking).
 This German bacon is cooking bacon, not the deli meat which is eaten with bread.

 You can talk to a butcher about buying the appropriate piece of fresh pork or you can buy a half or whole pig from a farmer and instruct them not to make bacon but to wrap the fresh side (and freeze it).
 You will almost never be able to go to the grocery store and find a fresh side at the meat counter.

 For more information about Bauchspeck, see the section after the directions and Note for this recipe.